Accessibility statement

 What is Unconscious Bias?

-Unconscious Bias (UB) is a result of our brain making very quick judgements of people and situations in order to function more quickly.
+Unconscious Bias (UB), also known as implicit bias, is a result of our brain making very quick judgements of people and situations in order to function more quickly.
 These biases are informed by our background, personal experience and cultural upbringing.
 Though we all like to believe we are objective, the truth is we often are not.
 We may try to reject stereotypes about sex, race, sexuality and other characteristics, but frequently our unconscious minds will influence our thoughts and decisions anyway.

 We also have positive associations with our ‘in-groups’ and negative associations with our ‘out-groups’.
-These can lead us to act in a friendlier manner with people who we perceive to be like us.
+These can lead us to favour people who we perceive to be like us.

-In 2014, we introduced trained UB observers on academic shortlisting and interview panels.
+The impact of UB on recruitment and selection is well known.[1]
+However, assessments of the effectiveness of UB training show a mixed picture.[2]
+For this reason we introduced trained UB observers on academic shortlisting and interview panels in 2014.
 Their role is to listen to and record the decision making process.
 They then reflect back to the panel any instances of bias.
-The scheme has since extended to cover all staff recruitment within the Department and recently been trialled in other departments.
+The scheme has since extended to cover key recruitments across all staff groups within the Department of Chemistry and been adopted in a number of other departments and institutions.

 Why have an observer?